 See Me Run and See Me Dig are part of the I LIKE TO READ series from Holiday House.
-These books are geared for beginning and struggling readers who feel a tremendous sense of accomplishment when they read a book all on their own.
+These books are for beginning and struggling readers who feel a tremendous sense of accomplishment when they read a book all on their own.

 Following is a Kirkus starred review of SEE ME DIG, along with a few images from the book:

 Series: I Like to Read